 In the first week of fighting on the southwestern border in the Simien Mountains, the UN did not communicate at all.
 No one wanted to talk to foreigners.
 We were not surprised because we know the Ethiopian mentality, where no one wants to take responsibility.
 But we were worried.

-Damjan went to campus, where the ‘tribal people’ were again a month late with our documents, paying for plane tickets, etc. I first made a large two-meter SOS sign on the grass in the garden from A4 papers, which I attached to the ground with toothpicks to be seen from the satellite.
+Damjan went to campus, where the ‘tribal people’ on university were again a month late with our documents, payment (in accordance with the contract) for plane tickets, etc. I first made a large two-meter SOS sign on the grass in the garden from A4 papers, which I attached to the ground with toothpicks to be seen from the satellite.
 World's war zones are always scanned 100% by agencies.
-But Dot was playing with the inscription and removing the papers, and after a couple of days we removed the inscription because we were afraid that any of the warring parties would misinterpret the inscription and launch a rocket.
+But Dot, our cat was playing with the inscription SOS and removing the papers, and after a couple of days we removed the inscription because we were afraid that any of the warring parties would misinterpret the inscription and launch a rocket.

 In the meantime, we have already started packing a lot and preparing the house and garden for the time when we will no longer be there.